ryucc/ReRe/README.md

 Thanks to all my friends and family.
 Many of whom I kept pitching this idea to.

+### Amazon colleagues
 Thanks to my former colleagues at Amazon.
 I received a lot of mentorship as a junior engineer there.
 A lot of the coding principles I learnt at Amazon inspired this project.

+Special thanks to Joe Leija, who I pitched this idea multiple time towards, and getting feedback everytime.

+### ByteBuddy, Mockito, and all Mock frameworks

 Thanks to Rafael Winterhalter, the creator of ByteBuddy.
 This person may not know me, but I feel I know this person a lot.
 It is crazy how much he supports the ByteBuddy project online.
 This year I have read